Formatting & Styles¶

 Formatting¶

-There are a large number of customisation options in rich-click.
+There are a large number of customization options in rich-click.

 These can be modified by changing variables in the click.rich_click